ashaw1270/ashaw1270.github.io/content/research/Alcala/index.md

 ---

 - Worked with Professor James Alcala on the identification and classification of bias in text containing hyperbolic and sarcastic language
-- Developed a vector score consisting of the principal components of bias, interpreted as left or right-leaning, for or against some issue, etc.
+- Developed a multidimensional bias classification system to quantify political/ideological bias in hyperbolic and sarcastic text